What to Say When Setting Boundaries With Someone With Bipolar Disorder

 Boundary vs Control: Know the Difference Before You Speak

-Before you choose your words, it helps to separate a boundary from control.
-This is important because many caregivers feel guilty when they say no. However, a boundary is about your own actions and limits.
-Control is about forcing another person to think, feel, or behave exactly the way you want.
+Before choosing your words, separate a boundary from control.
+This matters because loved ones often feel guilty when they say no. A boundary is about your actions, your limits, and your safety.
+Control is about trying to force another person to think, feel, or behave exactly the way you want.

-“I will step away if this becomes insulting.”“You are not allowed to be upset.”
+“I will step away if this becomes insulting.”
+“You are not allowed to be angry.”

-“I need sleep, so I am turning off my phone tonight.”“You are not allowed to contact anyone else.”
+“I need to sleep, so I am turning my phone off tonight.”
+“You are selfish for needing me.”

-A good boundary does not shame the person for having bipolar disorder.
-It also does not pretend that harmful behavior is okay.
-Instead, it communicates the limit clearly and calmly.
+A healthy boundary does not shame someone for having bipolar disorder.
+It also does not pretend that harmful behavior is acceptable.
+It simply says what you will do to protect your emotional, physical, financial, or relational safety.

 • “I am feeling overwhelmed, so I am going to take a short break.”